Podlite - a lightweight markup language

 =end nested

-Below is a table that outlines the different types of notification blocks along with a brief description of each type.
+Below is a table outlining the different types of notification blocks along with a brief description of each type.

 Types of Notification blocks